“Wildlife Tourism Fighting Extinction”

 - Others are less well-known but could become famous and draw tourists (numbats, greater gliders, estuaries …)

-- Tourism always has some impact while making money from wildlife and wild places, and with that comes a responsibility to minimise damage and where possible contribute to protection and restoration
+- Tourism always has some impact while making money from wildlife and wild places, and with that comes a responsibility to always minimise damage and where possible contribute to protection and restoration

-- Many travellers are now far more sophisticated and knowledgeable about conservation issues compared to what was true a few decades ago, and are more likely to choose operations that generally support and assist conservation
+- Many travellers are now far more sophisticated and knowledgeable about conservation issues compared to what was true a few decades ago, and are more likely to choose operations that support and assist conservation

 Wildlife tourism can assist by: